dribnet/purvs/README.md

 The position of the sun and the moon represents the time (for example the moon is at the top at midnight and the sun is at the top at noon).

-Added clouds (their position is random).
+When the alarm is set you see the phases of the moon and when it goes off you see the sun rays.

-When the alarm goes off you can see the sun rays.
+The clouds now fade in and out and I made the time in the middle slighty transparent.